aceliwang/potatopsych/CEQ.md

 Ultimately, although the development of systematic diagnostic frameworks have provided the capacity to structure and develop management guidelines for mental illness, it is also important to be aware of the disadvantages that such diagnoses impose upon patients.

-**Despite acknowledging the errors and harms imposed by historical practice (RANZCP position statement 84), psychiatry continues to face criticism for its over-reliance on operational criteria and over-medicalisation of ???.**
 ---

 <!--
-Paragraph 2: 219/300 words
+Paragraph 2: 308/300 words
 ATSI and cultural
-Re quote: diagnosis varies as per culture, not fixed -->
+Re quote: diagnosis varies as per culture, not fixed
+Points:
+- Harmful to diagnose directly
+- Diagnoses lead to diagnostic shadowing
+ -->

-Alternative experiences of illness also arise from different cultural contexts.
-Non-Western cultures, such as Maori, focus on holistic models of health with greater considerations of familial and spiritual factors.
+Concommitantly, alternative experiences of illness can also arise from different cultural contexts.

+Non-Western cultures, such as Maori, focus on holistic models of health with greater considerations of familial and spiritual factors. (reverse Maori)

 The interaction between an individual

-Current practice guidelines and diagnostic systems such as the DSM-5-TR stem majorly from data collected in Western nations.
-Forcing marginalised groups such as the CALD, LGBTQ+ and Indigenous populations into such classifications, reinforces power imbalances present from historical psychiatric practice and perpetuates the integernerational trauma and discriminatory practices ???
-(RANZCP Position Statement 105)
+Current practice guidelines and diagnostic systems such as the DSM-5-TR are primarily developed from data collected in Western nations.
+Forcing marginalised groups such as the CALD, LGBTQ+ and Indigenous populations into such classifications, reinforces power imbalances present from historical psychiatric practice and perpetuates the integenerational trauma and discriminatory practices ??? developed by prior psychiatrists (RANZCP Position Statement 105). **it's bad to force diagnoses as people**

+The harms in such practices, ?not only? manifest in higher rates of diagnosis of psychosis, suicides and incarcerations within the Indigenous populations with barriers to how conventional Western models of care are adapted to support the wellbeing of Indigenous communities and their Elders.

+Furthermore, diagnostic labels and "facts" can overshadow the non-biological factors of illness leading to value systems, cultural perspectives and spirituality being overlooked.  **diagnoses ignore other things**

-Regarding diagnoses as "facts" can lead to ignorance of Non-Western cultures, for example Maori, which place a greater emphasis on the family unit and respect to spiritual factors.
+Regarding diagnoses as "facts" can lead to ignorance of Non-Western cultures, for example Maori, which place a greater emphasis on whanau, the family unit, and respect to spiritual factors.

-Marginalised communities have been subject to intergenerational traumas of exploitation
-- Not only are suicide rates in Aboriginals double those of non-Indigenous adults and

 The discrepan